 - A plot revolving around your brother, Christopher

 When will these updates be available?

-Due to the time and financial restraints previously mentioned, we really can’t say.
-We know this might be a little frustrating and disappointing, but again, we must ask for your patience and understanding—the intentions and ideas are certainly there!
+We know this might be a frustrating and disappointing answer, but again, we must ask for your patience and understanding—the intentions and ideas are certainly there!